 Jenn McKinlay – writes about a cupcake shop in Phoenix, Arizona as well as Library Lovers mystery series set in the coast of New England.
 “Books can be deceiving” is the first in the Library Lover series.

-Jasper Fforde – writes totally quirky sort of sci-fi, funny literary mysteries in his Thursday Next series.
-The first one in the series is “The Eyre Affair”
+Jasper Fforde – writes funny quirky sci-fi literary mysteries in his Thursday Next series.
+The first one in the series is “The Eyre Affair“.

-Kate Carlisle – writes mysteries involving bookbinding, which apparently can be very lethal, the series set in California.
+Kate Carlisle – writes mysteries involving bookbinding, which is a surprisingly lethal occupation.
+Her series is set in California.
 “Homicide in Hardcover” is the first one.

 Ellen Byerrum – writes about Crimes of Fashion committed in Washington DC.
-These are funny mysteries set in a newspaper in DC where the fashion writer keeps stumbling on dead bodies.
+These are funny mysteries set mostly in DC where the fashion writer keeps stumbling on dead bodies.
 “Killer Hair” is the first in the series.

 Jennie Bentley – writes what happens when you try to repair old houses on the coast of New England.
 “Fatal Fixer” upper is first in the series.

-Boris Akunin – A Russian author who writes about a self-proclaimed sleuth, Erast Fandorin in 1876 Moscow.
-First book is the “Winter Queen“.
-It’s a different world, the names are a bit foreign but Fandorin like Sherlock Holmes is a great believer in method and logic.
+Boris Akunin – A Russian author who writes about a self-proclaimed sleuth, Erast Fandorin set in 1876 Moscow.
+The first book is “Winter Queen“.
+It’s set in a different world, the names are a bit foreign but Fandorin like Sherlock Holmes is a great believer in method and logic.

 Laura Belgrave – writes stories about a big city cop Claudia Hersey who lands in a small town in Florida.
 Her new boss doesn’t much care for her, her daughter is rebellious and murders pile up too.
 “Quietly Dead” is the second one.